 Local home buyers need all the advice they can get in order to ensure a successful real estate transaction.
 Here are five tips for buying a home in Portland, fully updated to reflect 2022 real estate conditions.

-The rate of increase is expected to continue at this pace over the next 12 months.
-Zillow predicts that home prices in Portland will increase 10.4% over the next year.
+The rate of increase is expected to continue at a similar pace over the next 12 months.

 So the first step to buying a home in Portland is to understand the current nature of the real estate market, including recent changes in house prices.
 The local housing market has gotten more expensive over the last couple of years, so you need to enter it with a realistic sense of what you can afford.